MiniZinc/libminizinc/en/modelling.rst

 .. code-block:: bash

-  $ minizinc --solver Gecode aust.mzn
+  $ minizinc --solver gecode aust.mzn

 where :download:`aust.mzn <examples/aust.mzn>`
 is the name of the file containing our MiniZinc model.
 We must use the file extension ``.mzn`` to indicate a MiniZinc model.
-The command ``minizinc`` with the option ``--solver Gecode`` uses the Gecode finite domain solver to evaluate our model.
+The command ``minizinc`` with the option ``--solver gecode`` uses the Gecode finite domain solver to evaluate our model.
 If you use the MiniZinc binary distribution, this solver is in fact the default, so you can just run ``minizinc aust.mzn`` instead.

 When we run this we obtain the result:

 .. code-block:: none

-  wa=2	 nt=3	 sa=1
+  wa=3	 nt=2	 sa=1
-  q=2	 nsw=3	 v=2
+  q=3	nsw=2	 v=3
   t=1
   ----------